jomido/exposable/readme.md

 The policy is a simple dictionary of sets.
 The 'exposed' set exposes attributes with both read and write access.
 The 'gettable' set exposes attributes with read access.
 The 'settable' set exposes attributes with write access.

 A policy may be defined elsewhere (on some user object, or what-have-you).
-You can apply them to apps on a case-by-case basis with **Exposable** context manager.
+You can apply them to apps on a case-by-case basis with the **Exposable** context manager.

 ## As a Wrapper